Eating Disorder Therapy Orlando

 Bulimia Nervosa is characterized as:

-Binge eating is followed by a way to compensate for the food consumed by purging, use of laxatives or diuretics, fasting or excessive exercise
+Binge eating is followed as a way to compensate for the food consumed by purging, use of laxatives or diuretics, fasting, or excessive exercise

 The difference between Anorexia and Bulimia is that there are no binge eating episodes in Anorexia.

-How do you use Acceptance and Commitment Therapy (ACT) to help with Eating Disorders?
+How does Acceptance and Commitment Therapy (ACT) Help With Eating Disorders?

 ACT allows the client to reevaluate what is important to them and begin to prioritize those things again.